Hi there, I’m Nicola–pleased to meet you!

 My Background

 I grew up in Christian circles and was raised very conservatively.
-My faith background is a part of me that I am constantly processing and wrestling with, as I have received some significant emotional injuries from certain faith circles, enough to be diagnosed with C-PTSD.
+Unfortunately, I have received some significant emotional injuries from certain faith circles, enough to be diagnosed with C-PTSD.
 This part of my journey is what causes me to be drawn to plays that are existential, have characters that wrestle with their past or with trauma, have characters and storylines that are complex and not black and white, and also to stories that have some sort of hope or redemptive quality to help ease the trauma journey.

 I embrace the gifts and challenges my past gives me, and am so thankful for the many different kinds of people theatre brings my way.
 Each different life I encounter is a new way to view the world and a new perspective on my own journey.